DETAILED ACTION

 The specification shall conclude with one or more claims particularly pointing out and distinctly claiming the subject matter which the applicant regards as his invention.

-Claims 6 and 20 are indefinite because, in Equation 6 (shown below), when one of R21-23 is aryl and the other two variables are H, it is unlikely that the deuterated product indicated below will be the major product obtained, since benzylic deuteration will be favored, as in Example 29 of the spec. (page 24) and Equations 3-4 of claim 5.
+Claim 1 is indefinite because, in Equations 1 and 3, when at least one of R1-10 is a hydrocarbon alkyl chain (such as methyl or ethyl), it is unlikely that deuteration will occur selectively at the indicated positions without giving mixtures of deuterated products at other benzylic positions.
+In Equation 6 (shown below), when one of R21-23 is aryl and the other two variables are H, it is unlikely that the deuterated product indicated below will be the major product obtained, since benzylic deuteration will be favored, as in Example 29 of the spec. (page 24).

 PNG